ddukesterman/urf-challenge-android/README.md

 The app is in working condition but still need tweaking.
 Images below are from a running app and are not comps.

+APK is on github if you would like to run it on an android device.

 Wish I had more time to work on this.
 Thanks for the Competition!

 ![Alt text](https://github.com/ddukesterman/urf-challenge-android/blob/master/1.png )